10 Alternative Technical Approaches in R and Python

 can be found here.
 Within tidymodels

-there are two packages which are particular useful in controlling the output of models in R: the broom
+there are two packages which are particularly useful in controlling the output of models in R: the broom

 and parsnip